Updated March 24, 2023

 Introduction to Applications of NLP

 Among the millions of species in this world, only homo sapiens are capable of spoken language.
 From cave drawings to web communication, we have come a long way!
 As we are progressing towards Artificial Intelligence, it only seems logical to impart the bots the skill of language and communication that is natural to humans.
 This is where NLP plays its part as a subset of AI to build systems that can understand language.
 Throw in Machine Learning(another awesome AI subset) and voila, we can build systems that can understand language, learn and improve over time without being programmed explicitly.

 Different Applications of NLP

 Given below are the different applications of NLP.

 1. Text Classification

 Text Classification is more efficient when machine learning classifiers are trained with a few ground rules.
-With the methodologies of Deep Learning such as CNN and RNN the results only getting better with the increased text data that we generate.
+With the methodologies of Deep Learning such as CNN and RNN, the results only get better with the increased text data we generate.
 It can also be made visually appealing using “Word Clouds”.
-Text classification can be applied for a range task from e-mail spam filtering to brand monitoring.
-A very essential key and feedback for business would be how their products are touching their intended consumers and Text Classification gives answers to business questions by classifying people’s opinion on the said brand, price, and features
+Text classification can be applied for a range of tasks from e-mail spam filtering to brand monitoring.
+An essential key and feedback for businesses would be how their products are touching their intended consumers, and Text Classification gives answers to business questions by classifying people’s opinions on the said brand, price, and features.